vxm/ppz/README.md

 # ppz
 Python Puzzle.

-Have a look to the image added at root level.
+Have a look to the image added at root level and shown in my Wiki page.

+How it works:

 To solve the puzzle, the black piece needs to leave by red door.